MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 1. [Register a new web application](https://azure.microsoft.com/en-us/documentation/articles/sql-database-client-id-keys/)  to get a client ID.

+1. Finish creating the app, click **CONFIGURE**.

+1. Take note of the value for the  `CLIENT ID`.
+You will use this value in the DeployR configuration file.

-1. Finish creating the app, click **CONFIGURE**, and copy the `CLIENT ID`.
-Also take note of the `TENANT ID`.
-You will need these values in your code.
+1. Also take note of the tenant id.
+You will use this value in the DeployR configuration file.
+The tenant ID is displayed as part of the URL: ```https://manage.windowsazure.com/tenantname#Workspaces/ActiveDirectoryExtension/Directory/<TenantID>/...```

-1. Insert the `CLIENT ID` and `TENANT ID` into the DeployR JSON configuration file.
+1. Update the DeployR external JSON configuration file with the LDAP settings.

-1. Open the DeployR external JSON configuration file, `appsettings.json`.
+  1. Open the configuration file, `appsettings.json`.

   1. Enable Azure AD by @@@@ HOW DO YOU SIGNAL IN THE CONFIG FILE THAT YOU WANT AZURE AD?

   1. Search for the section starting with `"AzureActiveDirectory": {`

-1. Update all the relevant properties in that section so that they match the configuration of your Active Directory Directory Information Tree (DIT).
+  1. Update all the relevant properties in that `AzureActiveDirectory` section so that they match the values in the Azure Management portal.
 Properties include:
-   + `audience`: Use the `CLIENT ID` value you copied from the Azure management portal.
+     + `Authority`: Use `https://login.windows.net/<ID>` where `<ID>` is the tenant ID value you copied from the Azure management portal.

-   + `authority`: Use `https://login.windows.net/<ID>` where `<ID>` is the `TENANT ID` value you copied from the Azure management portal.
+     + `Audience`: Use the `CLIENT ID` value you copied from the Azure management portal.

-1. Restart the front-end so the changes can take effect. @@@HOW DO I DO THAT?
+1. Restart the front-end so the changes can take effect. @@@POINT TO ADMIN UTILITY

-1. Repeat on each front-end machine.
+1. Repeat these steps on each front-end machine.